berlinonline/converjon/README.md

       "uptime": 19
     }

-The `alive` value will be `false`, if there are processes waiting and the last process finished more than `config.process.maxWaitingTime` seconds ago.
+The `alive` value will be `false`, if there are processes waiting and the last process finished more than `config.process.maxWaitingTime` milliseconds ago.

 Testing
 -